Mexican Dynasties: Fernando Allende

 Considered the ultimate heartthrob in his earlier years, Fernando has enjoyed an illustrious career as a singer, actor, and artist, and serves as the backbone of his family.
-He married Mari in the late 1980s and the couple have two sons, Elan and Adan.
+He married Mari in the late 1980s and the couple has two sons, Elan and Adan.

 Mari Allende

 Puerto Rico-born Mari works as her husband's manager.

 Adan Allende

 The younger son of Fernando and Mari, Adan is trying to start a solo career in the music industry and move away from his father's shadow.

 Elan Allende

-The elder son of Fernando and Mari, Elan has made a career in commercial real estate but is also trying to make it in the music industry with his wife, Jenny.
-The couple are in a latin pop duo called Shambayah, which merges "tropical, urban, pop and reggae influences."
+Elan, the elder son of Fernando and Mari, Elan has made a career in commercial real estate but is also trying to make it in the music industry with his wife, Jenny.
+The couple is in a latin pop duo called Shambayah, which merges "tropical, urban, pop and reggae influences."
 During season one, Elan is working to fix a strained relationship with his father and brother, caused by his decision to leave the band he and his brother shared.